SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 }
 ```

-and NuGet references to `Steeltoe.Connectors` and [Npgsql](https://www.nuget.org/packages/Npgsql),
+And NuGet references to `Steeltoe.Connectors` and [Npgsql](https://www.nuget.org/packages/Npgsql),
-the code fragment below reads the PostgreSQL connection string and prints it.
+the following code fragment reads the PostgreSQL connection string and prints it.

 ```csharp
 using Microsoft.Extensions.Options;